Embedding the ZAP

 There are 3 main things to consider when embedding the Zus Aggregated Profile (ZAP) in your application:

-1. Embed the ZAP in your UI using our React component library or an iframe.
+1. Embed the ZAP in your UI using an iframe.
 Make it so your users can see Zus!

 2. Implement access controls so that your users are authenticated and authorized to access Zus.
 Make sure your users are allowed to see Zus.